Real People Stories – Danielle (37)

 Cannabis as medicine

 For example, she studied the use of cannabis as medicine.
 “According to research, it improves your quality of life, makes you hungry so you eat well, helps you sleep well, and helps against pain.
 In short, it makes you feel much better.”
-Because it has not yet been checked what cannabis can do for women with ovarian HPV Swab test levels cancer, Karin ignores the oil.
-“Because in some types of Ca125 cancer, cannabis promotes tumour growth.”
+Because it has not yet been checked what cannabis can do for women with ovarian Swab test levels cancer, Karin ignores the oil.
+“Because in some types of cancer, CA125 proves that cannabis promotes tumour growth.”